nocomplexity/securitysolutions/generatedfiles/bunkerweb.md

 Note:
  - Created date is date that repro is created on Github.com.

-- Last update is only the last date I run an automatic check.
+- Last update: Last update of repository on Github found on {sub-ref}`today`.

 - Do not attach a wrong value to github stars.
 Its a vanity metric!
 Stars count are misleading and don't indicate if the SBB is high-quality or very popular.